telus/tds-community/packages/SideNavigation/SideNavigation.md

-Displays multiple links on a page for easier navigation
+Displays multiple links on a page for easier navigation.

 ### Usage Criteria